openwrt/packages/net/adblock/files/README.md

 * additional software packages:
     * curl
     * wget (due to an openwrt bug still needed for certain https requests - see ticket #19621)
-    * busybox find with *-mtime* support for logfile housekeeping (enabled by default with r47362, will be disabled if not found)
+    * optional: busybox find with *-mtime* support for logfile housekeeping (enabled by default with r47362, will be disabled if not found)
+    * optional: coreutils-sort for reliable sort results, even on low memory systems
-* optional: mounted usb stick or any other storage device to overcome limited memory resources on embedded router devices
+* recommended: add an usb stick or any other storage device to supersize your /tmp directory with a swap partition (see [openwrt wiki](https://wiki.openwrt.org/doc/uci/fstab))
-* the above dependencies will be checked during package installation & script startup, please check console output or *logread -e "adblock"* for errors
+* the above dependencies and requirements will be checked during package installation & script startup, please check console output or *logread -e "adblock"* for errors

 ## Usage
 * select & install adblock package (*opkg install adblock*)
 * configure /etc/config/adblock to your needs, see additional comments in *adblock.conf.sample*
+* at least configure the ip address of the local adblock interface/uhttpd instance, needs to be a different subnet from the normal LAN
-* by default openwrt uhttpd config is bind to 0.0.0.0 (to all ports of your router).
-For a working adblock configuration you have to bind uHTTPd to the standard LAN port only, please change *listen_http* and *listen_https* accordingly
+* by default openwrts main uhttpd instance is bind to all ports of your router.
+For a working adblock setup you have to bind uhttpd to the standard LAN port only, please change listen_http accordingly
 * start /usr/bin/adblock-update.sh and check console output or *logread -e "adblock"* for errors

 ## Distributed samples
-* all sample configuration files stored in */etc/adblock/samples*.
+* all sample configuration files stored in */etc/adblock/samples*
-* to enable/disable additional domain query logging set the dnsmasq option *logqueries* accordingly, see *dhcp.config.sample*.
+* to enable/disable additional domain query logging set the dnsmasq option *logqueries* accordingly, see *dhcp.config.sample*
 * to bind uhttpd to standard LAN port only, see *uhttpd.config.sample*
-* for script autostart by rc.local and /tmp resizing on the fly see *rc.local.sample*.
+* for script autostart by rc.local and /tmp resizing on the fly see *rc.local.sample*
-* for scheduled call of *adblock-update.sh* see *root.crontab.sample*.
+* for scheduled call of *adblock-update.sh* see *root.crontab.sample*
-* to redirect/force all dns queries to your router see *firwall.user.sample*.
+* to redirect/force all dns queries to your router see *firwall.user.sample*
-* for further dnsmasq tweaks see *dnsmasq.conf.sample*.
+* for further dnsmasq tweaks see *dnsmasq.conf.sample*

 ## Examples